SubZtep/gif-animation-preview/readme.txt

 Yes, you need to add `gapStart();` to the callback area

+== Screenshots ==

+1. This is the admin interface at this moment, you will find something similar
+2. Blog preview but your content

 == Changelog ==

+= 1.9 - WordPress Meetup London Edition 2k14 =
+*
+*
+* Install plugin create default settings
+* Delete plugin remove every settings from database
+* Retina ready banner and some text by @Starlin_

 = 1.8.2 =
 * Support infinite scroll with callback